-However, as Amy X. Wang and Ethan Millman reported for Rolling Stone, this decision initially angered the original Lady A, a Seattle-based blues singer named Anita White.
+However, as Amy X. Wang and Ethan Millman reported at the time for Rolling Stone, this decision caught flak from White.

-Beyond lauding the new Lady A as "brave" for their well-intentioned name change, White thanks the press, social media users and others for her recent influx of free publicity.
+Before things got litigious, White thanked the press, social media users and others for her recent influx of free publicity.

 "I had an audience and a fan base before this.
 I have CD's out before this.
 I've toured before this," she told CBS News.
 "This will only make it better."